marklar/searchzy/README.md

 If you have a 'checkouts' directory (for using our fork), please remove it:

-    # from 'searchy' root directory:
+    # from 'searchzy' root directory:
     > rm -rf checkouts